Beetron/beetron.github.io/_posts/2022-10-23-gamelongevity.md

 # When the component required is a computer

-As soon as a computer involved in the process of playing a game, we move to the realm of video games.
+As soon as a computer is involved in the process of playing a game, we move to the realm of video games.
-Here there are a multitude of factors that can cause to die in rapid ways.
+Here there are a multitude of factors that can cause a game to die in rapid ways.
 As new games come out and technology accelerates it's very easy for games to be lost without people preserving them.

 To give you a simple example, Adobe Flash, formerly known as Macromedia Flash and FutureSplash, was a multimedia software platform that allowed heaps of games to be created.